kfijalkowski1/SPDB/PLAN.md

     - the latter option could rely on computing all possible paths from A->B over all PoI, assuming paths between PoIs are straight lines -
       - (n factorial paths! but does this even matter? this is essentially a Hamilton path with explicitly given start and end points.
 Maybe we can restrict the max route length to reduce the complexity? and / or use floyd-warshall to compute paths?)
     - - and suggesting N shortest paths.
 In this case, we probably only need to compute a few extra paths between PoI, since the shortest paths are likely to be similar.
 And again, this can be easily parallelized
+- note for future me: inspect waits in the query! maybe it is not cpu-bound and there are some easy performance gains achievable by tuning postgres